The-Cave-Tech/GokstadAkademiet2025/README.md

 13. `npm i`
 14. `npm run develop`
 15. Navigate to the backend URL specified in your frontend `.env`
-16. If using our database file and prompted to create a user, use:
+16. If using our database file and not prompted to create new user, use:

 - Email: test@den.no
 - Password: Gokstad1234

-# OR
+OR

 admin@admin.no
 Admin1234